GOAT Network

 Before You Start

-• a backend where secrets can stay server-side
+• a backend project or API route where server-side code can run

 If you are integrating through AgentKit, use AgentKit x402 Payments instead of starting from the raw repo.